AKCDV/CargoTracker_Group4/README.md

 1. Install IoT sensors in the cargo area.
 2. Configure the system with customized humidity thresholds.
 3. Integrate with systems for automated control.
-4. Monitor data and receive alerts through the cloud dashboard.
+4. Monitor data and receive alerts by text on phone

 ## Requirements
 - IoT sensors (e.g., DHT11 or equivalent)